fenguoerbian/notes/readme.md

 - misc information, such as STDM and ADAM, etc.

+- Some Bayesian concepts, such as prior/posterior distribution, prior/posterior predictive distribution and different methods to get credible interval.

 - to be added.

 Upcoming topics are:

-- Some Bayesian concepts, such as prior/posterior distribution, prior/posterior predictive distribution and different methods to get credible interval.
+- Some Bayesian monitoring concepts, for categorical/TTE end points go/nogo design.

 - BOIN and BLRM in early stage design, for single agent or combo agents.